Kotlin/kotlinx-rpc/GETTING_STARTED.md

 ```

 Field declarations are only supported for these three types: `Flow`, `SharedFlow` and `StateFlow`.

+You don't need to use `streamScoped` function to work with streams in fields.

 To learn more about the limitations of such declarations,
 see [Field declarations in services](#field-declarations-in-services).